Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-Expert Advice on Funding Your Start-Up, Part 2
+Expert Advice on Funding Your Startup

-Every start-up needs access to capital.
+Every startup needs access to capital.
 The seed stage, where entrepreneurs seek funding to develop their product and prove that it works, is where cash infusion is crucial.
 While many investors typically won’t fund a first-time entrepreneur at this stage, Michael Seibel will.

-Seibel is a full-time partner at Y Combinator, a Mountain View, California-based incubator that funds early stage start-ups.
+Seibel is a full-time partner at Y Combinator, a Mountain View, California-based incubator that funds early-stage startups.
 Twice a year, it invests $120,000 in businesses.
 Companies such as Airbnb, Dropbox, Stripe and WePay are all alumni of YC.

 Before becoming a partner, Seibel was a successful entrepreneur himself.
 He co-founded Justin.tv and Socialcam with his Yale University college buddies.
 Socialcam was later sold to Autodesk Inc. for $60 million.